mprinc/vuex/docs/guide/mutations.md

 <div class="scrimba"><a href="https://scrimba.com/p/pnyzgAP/ckMZp4HN" target="_blank" rel="noopener noreferrer">Try this lesson on Scrimba</a></div>

-The only way to actually change state in a Vuex store is by committing a mutation.
+<span class='important'>The only way to actually change state in a Vuex store is by committing a mutation</span>.
 Vuex mutations are very similar to events: each mutation has a string **type** and a **handler**.
-The handler function is where we perform actual state modifications, and it will receive the state as the first argument:
+The <span class='definition'>handler function</span> is where we perform actual state modifications, and it will receive the state as the first argument:

 ``` js
 const store = new Vuex.Store({